Temple Beth Ora Synagogue (Edmonton)

-Temple Beth Ora is a Reform Judaism synagogue located at 12313 105 Avenue NW in the Westmount neighbourhood of Edmonton, Alberta, Canada.
-Founded in 1979 as Beth Ora Synagogue, it is the city's only Reform Synagogue.
+Temple Beth Ora, abbreviated as TBO, is a Reform synagogue located at 12313 105 Avenue NW in the Westmount neighbourhood of Edmonton, Alberta, Canada.
+Founded in 1979 as Beth Ora Synagogue, it is the city's only Reform synagogue.

-Over the years, the congregation has occupied several buildings; for many years Temple Beth Ora conducted services in the JCC Building overlooking the North Saskatchewan River.
-In 2007, TBO moved from the Edmonton JCC to Chesed Shel Emeth, home of Edmonton's Chevra Kadisha.
+Since its establishment, the congregation has occupied several buildings.
+For many years, Temple Beth Ora conducted services in the JCC Building overlooking the North Saskatchewan River.
+In 2007, TBO moved from the Edmonton JCC to Chesed Shel Emeth, home of Edmonton's Chevra kadisha.

+The congregation is affiliated with the Union for Reform Judaism.
+Rabbi Gila Caine was installed in April 2018.